andr-ew/reversesea/README.md

 - notes held at the end of a recording are not stuck
 - notes held at the beginning of a recording are included in the pattern

-a possible con is performance: a new table copy is created for every grid input
+a possible con is performance – a new table copy is created for every grid input